sirech/talk-humane-on-call-alerting/presentation.md

 ???

-- You know how I mentioned "you build it you run it" before?
+- The opposite of you build it you run it
-- That only works if you actual agency to change
-- Are you a proxy to another team?
-That's a bad position to be in
+- You get the incidents but can't make the required changes

 ---